Market Notes

 Today’s calendar

 • No major scheduled releases today.
-The session will trade headlines.
+Trading will follow headlines.

 Key concept today